IBM-Cloud/insurance-toolchain/README.md

 - unit and code coverage testing
 - blue-green deployment

----

 ## Cleanup
 If you want to remove the resources associated to the Cloud Insurance Co. project, follow these steps to clean up toolchain, services and GitHub repositories.
 1. Go to the [IBM Cloud dashboard for toolchains](https://console.bluemix.net/devops/toolchains), select the **region** and **organization** in which you deployed the toolchain.
 Locate the toolchain and in its action menu click on **Delete**.
 The toolchain and its components are going to be removed.
 2. Next, delete the deployed apps and their services.
 In the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps) locate the two deployed Cloud Foundry apps.
 You can select the organization, space and location (region).
 In addition, you can utilize the search filter.
   * Click on the action menu for the UI (bot) app and select **Delete App**.
-In the dialog window, mark both the shown service and route for deletion.
+In the dialog window, mark both the shown services and route for deletion.
 Thereafter, click on **Delete**.
   * Repeat the same for the dashboard app.
   * Last, locate the related Cloudant service under **Cloud Foundry Services**.
 In the action menu, click on **Delete Service** and complete the dialog.
 3. To remove the GitHub repositories for the bot and bot dashboard, you need to log in to your [GitHub account](https://github.com).